hhvm/user-documentation/guides/hack/22-async/07-guidelines.md

 The answer is undefined.
 You might get all three echoes.
 You might only get the first echo.
 You might get nothing at all.
 The only way to guarantee that `speak()` will run to completion is to `await` it. `await` is the trigger to the async scheduler that allows HHVM to appropriately suspend and resume `speak()`; otherwise, the async scheduler will be provide no guarantees with respect to `speak()`.

-## Minimize undesired side effects
+## Minimize Undesired Side Effects

 In order to minimize any unwanted side effects (e.g., ordering disparities), your creation and awaiting of awaitables should happen as close as possible.